-(iii) Obligation to raise issues and provide information during the public comment period.
-All persons, including applicants, who believe any condition of a draft permit is inappropriate or that the Director's tentative decision to deny an application, terminate a permit, or prepare a draft permit is inappropriate, must raise all reasonably ascertainable issues and submit all reasonably available arguments supporting their position by the close of the public comment period under 40 CFR 124.10.
-Any supporting materials that are submitted shall be included in full and may not be incorporated by reference, unless they are already part of the administrative record in the same proceeding, or consist of State or federal statutes and regulations, EPA documents of general applicability, or other generally available reference materials.
+- (iii) All persons, including applicants, who believe any condition of a draft permit is inappropriate or that the Director's tentative decision to deny an application, terminate a permit, or prepare a draft permit is inappropriate, must raise all reasonably ascertainable issues and submit all reasonably available arguments supporting their position by the close of the public comment period under 40 CFR 124.10.
+Any supporting materials that are submitted shall be included in full and may not be incorporated by reference, unless they are already part of the administrative record in the same proceeding, or consist of state or federal statutes and regulations, EPA documents of general applicability, or other generally available reference materials.
 Commenters shall make supporting materials not already included in the administrative record available to the DEQ as requested by the Director.
-(A comment period longer than 45 days may be necessary to give commenters a reasonable opportunity to comply with the requirements of 40 CFR 124.13.
-Additional time shall be granted under 40 CFR 124.10 to the extent that a commenter who requests additional time demonstrates the need for such time.)
-[40 CFR 124.13]

-(iv) Within 30 days after the close of the public comment period under 40 CFR 124.10 on a draft permit, the Director shall issue a final permit decision (or a decision to deny a permit for the active life of a HWMF or unit under 40 CFR 270.29) unless an objection has been filed with the Director in accordance with 40 CFR 124.12(a)(3)(i),(ii) & (a)(4).
-If an objection has been filed, and a Council hearing is held, the Council shall issue findings of fact and a decision on the proposed permit within 30 days after the final hearing.
-The Director shall issue or deny the final permit no later than 15 days from receipt of any findings of fact and decision of the Council.
+A comment period longer than 45 days may be necessary to give commenters a reasonable opportunity to comply with the requirements of 40 CFR 124.13.
+Additional time shall be granted under 40 CFR 124.10 to the extent that a commenter who requests additional time demonstrates the need for such time. - (d) PERMIT ISSUANCE.
+Within thirty days after the close of the public comment period under 40 CFR 124.10 on a draft permit, the Director shall issue a final permit decision (or a decision to deny a permit for the active life of a HWMF or unit under 40 CFR 270.29) unless an objection has been filed with the Director in accordance with 40 CFR 124.12(a)(3)(i).
+If an objection has been filed, and a Council hearing is held, the Council shall issue findings of fact and a decision on the proposed permit within thirty days after the final hearing.
+The Director shall issue or deny the final permit no later than fifteen days from receipt of any findings of fact and decision of the Council.
 The Director shall notify the applicant and each person who has submitted written comments or requested notice of the final permit decision.
 This notice shall include reference to the procedures for appealing a decision on a State HWMF permit or for contesting a decision to terminate a State HWMF permit.
 For the purposes of 40 CFR 124.15, a final permit decision means a final decision to issue, deny, modify, revoke and reissue, or terminate a permit.
-[40 CFR 124.15(a)]